top of page

 2. Reducing Healthcare Costs

 Preventing measles through vaccination has significant financial benefits.
 Treating an individual for measles can cost thousands of dollars, including hospitalization and medical care.
 For instance, the average hospital cost per child admitted due to measles is around $10,000-20,000+ for moderate to severe cases and $50,000+ if intensive care is needed.
-This does not include the costs of parents missing work, school shutdowns and the public health response necessary to curb an outbreak.
-A mild case of measles that doesn't require hospitalization cost can range from $200-$1000+.
-The total cost for the MMR vaccine series is at most around $200, but most patients are able to receive it for free with their insurance or through the Vaccine for Children Program.
+This does not include the costs of parents missing work, school shutdowns, and the public health response necessary to curb an outbreak.
+A mild case of measles that doesn't require hospitalization can cost between $200-$1,000+.
+The total cost for the MMR vaccine series is around $200, but most patients can receive it for free with their insurance or through the Vaccine for Children Program.

 3. Preventing Complications

 Vaccination can drastically lower the chances of severe complications related to measles, such as pneumonia and encephalitis.
-According to the World Health Organization (WHO), around one in five unvaccinated individuals diagnosed with measles will need hospitalization due to complications.
+According to the WHO, around one in five unvaccinated individuals diagnosed with measles will need hospitalization due to complications.
 Vaccination can cut down on these risks, resulting in healthier communities.

 Global Impacts